 - limiting or stopping the use of NSAIDs

 People with GERD may also find that certain dietary changes help alleviate their symptoms by reducing irritation and inflammation.
-People can try avoiding:
+People

 - minty, spicy, or acidic foods

 - high fat foods

 Sudden and severe GI bleeding is a medical emergency, but slower, chronic bleeding can also become serious over time.
 Anyone who suspects that they have a GI bleed should see a doctor right away.

 Doctors can stop or control upper GI bleeding with medications or use heat or surgery to seal wounds.
 Treating the underlying condition can then prevent further bleeding.